Ethos Education

 To find a suitable FREE lesson:

-• On the RE Lessons drop-down menu are sub-menus for Years 7-9 and Years 10-11.
+• On the RE Lessons drop-down menu at the top of the site are sub-menus for Years 7-9 and Years 10-11.
 These will show you all the available RE Lessons for the selected year groups.

-• Towards the bottom of the side menu are clickable module category titles to fit the current exam specifications.
-(These will be modified when the details of the new exam specifications are released).
+• On the right-hand side of the pages are clickable module categories.
 These will show you all the available RE Lessons in those categories (across both the year groups).

 • At the bottom of each lesson are clickable links.
 These will show you related lessons and others in the same module category or year group.